Quick History of Lumbini

 Maya Devi Temple in Lumbini, Nepal (here's a large photograph of Maya Devi Temple)

-Primarily you can go inside the Mayadevi temple and walk around what looks like an archaeological dig.
-There may be one or more temples that were built over the birth site including the current one.
-Inside in one area is a see-through panel in the ground which supposedly marks the exact birthplace.
+Primarily, you can go inside the Mayadevi temple and walk around what looks like an archaeological dig.
+There may be one or more temples that were built over the birth site, including the current one.
+Inside, in one area, there is a see-through panel in the ground that supposedly marks the exact birthplace.

 Outside the temple is the Mayadevi pond where The Buddha's mother is said to have bathed.
-There's been some reconstruction and no bathing is allowed today.
+There has been some reconstruction, and no bathing is allowed today.

-Just passed the pond are some large Bodhi Trees covered in colorful prayer flags.
+Just past the pond are some large Bodhi Trees covered in colorful prayer flags.
 There are also some old brick foundations of ancient temples nearby.

-The Ashoka pillar was also the first object to be rediscovered in the area In 1895 by archaeologists.
-Further excavations then reveal a brick temple that showed depictions of The Buddha's birth.
-The restored temple that you see today was opened on the 16th May, 2003.
+The Ashoka pillar was also the first object to be rediscovered in the area in 1895 by archaeologists.
+Further excavations then revealed a brick temple that showed depictions of The Buddha's birth.
+The restored temple that you see today was opened on May 16, 2003.

 A very brief history of the Buddha

 Siddhartha stayed as the crown prince in his father's kingdom and is said to have had an arranged marriage at 16 before having a son.
-At the age of 29 Siddhartha left his palace to meet his subjects despite his father's attempts at sheltering him.
-Along the way Siddhartha met an old man.
-He was told that all people grew old, sick, and poor people.
+At the age of 29, Siddhartha left his palace to meet his subjects, despite his father's attempts at sheltering him.
+Along the way, Siddhartha met an old man.
+He was told that all people grew old, sick, and poor.
 This saddened him, and he took more trips to investigate further.

-On one visit he saw an ill man, a decaying corpse, and an ascetic (person who abstains from worldly pleasure in an attempt to seek religious or spiritual goals).
-These sights depressed him, so Siddhartha left his palace to take on the life of a mendicant (person who begs for charitable donations).
+On one visit, he saw an ill man, a decaying corpse, and an ascetic (a person who abstains from worldly pleasure in an attempt to seek religious or spiritual goals).
+These sights depressed him, so Siddhartha left his palace to take on the life of a mendicant (a person who begs for charitable donations).

 Siddhartha began to strive deeper into meditative teachings.
-But was still not happy.
-He then began trying to find enlightenment through deprivation of worldly possessions, including food, and by practicing self-mortification.
-At one stage, only living on a nut or leaf for a day.
+But he was still not happy.
+He then began trying to find enlightenment through the deprivation of worldly possessions, including food, and by practicing self-mortification.
+At one stage, he only lived on a nut or leaf for a day.
 After nearly drowning, a childhood memory helped him reach a certain level of understanding that allowed him to concentrate more.

-After 49 days at the age of 35, he is said to have found enlightenment and thusly became known as The Buddha (The Enlightened One).
+After 49 days, at the age of 35, he is said to have found enlightenment and thus became known as The Buddha (The Enlightened One).

 In the 45 years that followed, The Buddha brought his teachings across Uttar Pradesh, Bihar, and southern Nepal.
 It is said that there were several assassination attempts on the Buddha's life.

 At the age of 80, the Buddha announced that he would soon reach Parinirvana (final deathless state).
-Indeed, shortly after eating a meal given to him of either pork or truffles, The Buddha became ill.
-His finally words were supposedly
+Indeed, shortly after eating a meal given to him, either pork or truffles, The Buddha became ill.
+His final words were supposedly:

 "All composite things pass away.
 Strive for your own liberation with diligence."

 The Buddha entered Parinirvana in Kuśināra (Kushinagar, India).
-His body was cremated, and it's said that several relics were placed in monuments or stupas.
-One of which is believed to be a finger bone that's kept in the stupa at Boudhanath.
+His body was cremated, and it is said that several relics were placed in monuments or stupas.
+One of which is believed to be a finger bone that is kept in the stupa at Boudhanath.

 Visiting Lumbini